Never use bend insensitive multimode fiber for test reference cords. Your 850 nm reading will be pessimistic.

 Cleaning is critical.
 It is the single most reason for ending up with negative loss values.
 You cannot clean without some means of visually inspecting the end face.
 This can be anything from a simple Fiber Viewer to a Video Scope such as the FiberInspector Mini shown above.
 If you have no inspection device, you cannot proceed.
 Let's define what is acceptable and not acceptable.

 The Test Reference Cords (TRCs) are critical to a successful measurement.
-Your multimode TRCs loss should not exceed 0.10 dB at each end.
+Your multimode TRCs loss MUST not exceed 0.10 dB at each end.
 The multimode TRCs shipped from Fluke Networks;

-NFK2-DPLX-SC Duplex MM 50 µm TRC for SC Adapter, Set of 2 (Supports OM2, OM3 and OM4 fiber)
+NFK2-DPLX-ST Duplex MM 50 µm TRC for ST Adapter, Set of 2

 have a mated loss better than 0.10 dB at each hardened end face.
 And yes, you must inspect and clean these TRCs every time you use them - even new ones out of the bag.
 We'll show you how to check your TRCs for 0.10 dB loss later on in this article.